onoratod/website/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 I am a second year PhD student studying economics at Columbia University.
 My broad research interests are in labor and economic history with a focus on racial and income inequality.
-Tests.

 Prior to starting my PhD I attended undergraduate at the University of Pennsylvania, worked as a pre-doctoral fellow at Opportunity Insights, and worked as a research assistant for Professor Dave Donaldson.